-The property must be publicly owned.
-It must also be listed in the National Register of Historic Places or determined eligible for listing in the National Register by the State Historic Preservation Office (SHPO).
-Properties not evaluated do not qualify for funding.
+The property for which funds are being requested must be publicly owned.
+In addition, it must be listed in the National Register of Historic Places, or have been determined to be eligible for listing in the National Register by the State Historic Preservation Office (SHPO).
+Properties that have not been evaluated are not eligible for funding.

-6. FUNDING AVAILABILITY
+6. Matching Grants